-Countering Magic
+Countering and Loading Magic

 Spell casters may spend their own reserves of magic points to counteract an existing spell.
-The defending mage must spend magic points equal to the magic invested in the existing spell - the caser must match the colours of the original spell.
+The defending mage must spend magic points equal to the magic invested in the existing spell - the defender must. match the colours of the original spell.
 No dice roll is required to resist or defeat the opposing spell but the wizard may take no further action during that combat round or the following round if they have already acted.

-For example: Nym the sorceress is the target of an Energy Drain spell (level 2, red magic) that was cast with an additional point of grey magic to increase its power.
-If Nym can expend 2 points of red magic and 1 of grey, the Energy Drain spell will fizzle harmlessly.
+For example: Nym the sorceress is the target of an Energy Drain. spell (level 2, red magic) that was cast with an additional point of grey magic to increase its power.
+If Nym can expend 2 points of red magic and 1 of grey, the Energy Drain. spell will fizzle harmlessly.

-Note that the ability to counter magic is reactive, even a wizard taken by complete surprise will still have the opportunity to counter a spell.
-Spells that have been cast on an individual other than the countering wizard or an area or object can still be nullified if the wizard possesses the appropriate magic.
-Even permanent effects can be reversed through the use of this technique.
+Note that the ability to counter magic is intuitive and reactive, even a wizard taken by complete surprise will still have the opportunity to counter a spell.

+Wizards may also unravel spells that have been cast on an individual other than the countering wizard or an area or object if the wizard possesses the appropriate magic.
+Even permanent. magical effects can be reversed through the use of this technique.